-State of New Hampshire Department of Health and Human Services Amendment #5 to the Child Care Resource and Referral Services
+State of New Hampshire Department of Health and Human Services Amendment #4 to the Child Care Resource and Referral Services

-This 5th Amendment to the CHILD CARE RESOURCE AND REFERRAL SERVICES contract (hereinafter referred to as "Amendment #5") is by and between the State of New Hampshire, Department of Health and Human Services (hereinafter referred to as the "State" or "Department") and SOUTHERN NEW HAMPSHIRE SERVICES, INC., (hereinafter referred to as "the Contractor"), a non-profit corporation with a place of business at 40 Pine Street, Manchester, New Hampshire, 03103.
+This 4th Amendment to the Child Care Resource and Referral Services contract (hereinafter referred to as "Amendment #4") dated this, 2nd day of May, 2019 is by and between the State of New Hampshire, Department of Health and Human Services (hereinafter referred to as the "State" or "Department") and Southern New Hampshire Services, Inc. (hereinafter referred to as "the Contractor"), a non-profit corporation with a place of business at, 40 Pine Street, Manchester, New Hampshire, 03103.

-WHEREAS, pursuant to an agreement (the "Contract") approved by the Governor and Executive Council on May 27, 2015 (Item #21), as amended on May 4, 2016 (Item #51), August 3, 2016 (Item #5B), amended on February 1, 2017 (Item #11), and June 5, 2019 (Item #30), the Contractor agreed to perform certain services based upon the terms and conditions specified in the Contract as amended and in consideration of certain sums specified; and
+WHEREAS, pursuant to an agreement (the "Contract") approved by the Governor and Executive Council on May 27, 2015 (item #21), amended on May 4, 2016 (item #5A), August 3, 2016 (item #5B), and amended on February 1, 2017 (item #11), the Contractor agreed to perform certain services based upon the terms and conditions specified in the Contract as amended and in consideration of certain sums specified; and

-WHEREAS, the State and the Contractor have agreed to make changes to the scope of work, payment schedules or terms and conditions of the contract; and
+WHEREAS, the State and the Contractor have agreed to make changes to the scope of work, payment schedules and terms and conditions of the contract; and

-WHEREAS, pursuant to Form P-37, General Provisions, Paragraph 18, the Contract may be amended upon written agreement of the parties and approval from the Governor and Executive Council; and
+WHEREAS, pursuant to Form P-37, General Provisions, Paragraph 18 of the Agreement, and Exhibit C-1 Paragraph 3, the State may modify the scope of work and the payment schedule of the contract upon written agreement of the parties and approval of the Governor and Executive Council; and:

-WHEREAS, the parties agree to extend the term of the agreement, increase the price limitation, and modify the scope of services to support continued delivery of these services; and
+WHEREAS, the parties agree to extend the term of the agreement, increase the price limitation and modify the scope of services to support continued delivery of these services, and; and